codezero-be/laravel-uri-translator/README.md

        └── routes.php
 ```

-Return an array of translations from the `routes.php` file.
+Return an array of translations from the `routes.php` files.

 ### 🚀 Usage